GoofballGus/Language-Dictionary/README.md

 ```
 pip install pygame, rapidfuzz
 ```
 Then you go to main.py and run that script.
-If everything is setup correctly it should run.
+If everything is set up correctly it should run.
-If you have any problems please feel free to open an issue and we will try to sort it as fast as possible.
+If you have any problems please feel free to open an issue, and we will try to sort it as fast as possible.

 ## Word rules ##